On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Introduction

 We highlight the main results of the paper in the following theorems.
 While we define some of the notation here, some only appears in later sections to which we give pointers after the relevant statements.

 In Definition~\ref{faces}, we define the \textit{ASM-CRY family} $\F(ASM)(n)$ of polytopes $\mathcal{P}_{\lambda}(n)$ indexed by partitions $\lambda\subseteq \delta_n$ where $\delta_n:=(n-1,n-2,\ldots,1)$.
 In Theorem~\ref{prop:asmfaces}, we prove that the polytopes in this family are \textit{faces of the alternating sign matrix polytope} $\mathcal{A}(n)$ defined in \cite{BK,StrASM}.
 In the case when $\lambda=\varnothing$ we obtain an analogue of the Chan-Robbins-Yuen (CRY) polytope, which we call the ASM-CRY polytope, denoted by $\ASM$.
-Our main theorem about this family of polytopes is the following.
+This polytope contains the CRY polytope.
+Our main theorem about the family of polytopes $\F(ASM)(n)$ is the following.
 For the necessary definitions, see Sections~\ref{sec:orderisflow} and \ref{sec:cryasm}.